Aizera/aizerapage/content/about.md

 * Nier:Automata
 * Getting Over It with Bennett Foddy
-* Ori and the Blind Forest
+* Ori and the Blind Forest + Ori and the Will of the Wisps
+* Wizard of Legend
 * Star Renegades
 * Hollow Knight
 * Overcooked!
 2